 Emotional support animals have much more freedom than regular pets.
 Having a legitimate status, the animal can travel with its owner in the cabin of the aircraft, and not in the luggage compartment with other pets.
 In addition, you can rent accommodation with such an animal at no additional cost, even if living with pets is prohibited.

 Despite the lack of such conditions in the ADA, emotional support animals still enjoy some privileges in the housing field.
-A housing provider cannot deny the accommodations for a human with a helper animal.
+A housing provider cannot deny the sea handlers’ house accommodation request for a human with a helper animal.
 Moreover, a landlord may be fined if such a situation occurs.

 However, the law also protects the person’s property.
 For example, a housing provider can ask about a deposit.
 This money will only be used if the pet damages the property of the landlord, otherwise, the deposit will be returned to the tenant upon moving.
 Also, a housing provider may ask the government to evict an animal if he or she considers it to be dangerous to his or her property or other residents.